ekwan/Jprogdyn/README.md

 2. **Run Trajectories**

+ To run the trajectories, type `mvn exec:java -Dconfig.filename="tutorials/reaction_tutorial_trajectories.config"`.
+(You may want to place this command inside of a script so that it can dispatched to a job queueing system.)

- The job has been setup in `tutorials/reaction_tutorial_trajectories.config`.
-The following refer to entries within that file:
+ The following refer to entries within the configuration file:

  - `frequency_file : dinitro_Cl_F-1H2O-ts-b3lyp_d3bj-631+gd-dmf_pcm.out`  This is the file containing the structure to initialize the dynamics from.
 It should contain one (and only one) `freq=hpmodes` job.
  - Please adjust `number_of_simultaneous trajectories`, `number_of_processors_per_trajectory`, and `memory_per_trajectory` as appropriate for your system.